 This goes without saying.
 Of course you’ll be eating more fat on a ketogenic diet.
 Right?
 What I mean is you should increase fat even more than you think for the first week.
 This has the effect of increasing AMPK activity, which hastens the creation of fat-burning mitochondria, upregulates fat metabolism, and speeds up your ability to utilize ketone bodies.

 Certain fatty acids seem to increase AMPK more than others.
 The most potent ones I’ve found are:

 Include some mac nuts, EVOO, and wild fatty fish (or quality fish oil) on a regular basis.

 Electrolytes are already essential when transitioning toward a ketogenic diet.
-Since they regulate muscle contractions, heart function, intracellular fluid balance, and nerve impulses, they’re even more important when you’re exercising, Try 4.5 grams sodium (about 2 teaspoons of fine salt or a little under 3 teaspoons of kosher salt), 300-400 mg magnesium, and 1-2 grams of potassium each day on top of your normal food.
+Since they regulate muscle contractions, heart function, intracellular fluid balance, and nerve impulses, they’re even more important when you’re exercising, Try increasing mineral intake by 4.5 grams sodium (about 2 teaspoons of fine salt or a little under 3 teaspoons of kosher salt), 300-400 mg magnesium, and 1-2 grams of potassium each day on top of your normal food.
 Going keto really flushes out water weight, and tons of electrolytes leave with it.